saltyrtc/saltyrtc-meta/Protocol.md

 In addition, it MAY include the *reason* field which contains an optional close code the server SHALL close the connection to the responder with.
-Before the message is being sent, the initiator SHALL delete all currently cached information about that responder (such as cached messages, cookie and sequence number(s)).
+Before the message is being sent, the initiator SHALL delete all currently cached information (such as cookies and sequence numbers) about and for the previous responder that used the same address.

 Upon receiving a 'drop-responder' message, the server MUST validate that the messages has been received from an authenticated initiator.